- Oops!Something went wrong.Please try again later.

 Six months ended June 30,

-1 Adjusted net income/loss (non-GAAP) is defined as net income/loss excluding share-based compensation expenses and change in fair value of a convertible loan.
+1 Adjusted net income (non-GAAP) is defined as net income excluding share-based compensation expense.

-2 Adjusted net income/loss margin is defined as adjusted net income/loss as a percentage of the revenues.
+4 Adjusted net income margin is defined as adjusted net income (non-GAAP) as a percentage of the revenues.